gtatters/Thermimage/README.md

 writeFlirBin(bindata=alldata, templookup, w, h, Interval, rootname="SampleSEQ")
 ```

 The newly written 32=bit video file (https://github.com/gtatters/Thermimage/blob/master/READMEimages/SampleSEQ_W640_H480_F2_I3.97.raw?raw=true) can now be imported into ImageJ, as desribed above for the single image.
+Each frame is converted into a stack in ImageJ.